frabjous/jhap-templates/documentation/typesetting_guide.md

 One option is to ask Kevin, who is happy to do this.
 If you have a GitHub account, and are comfortable doing so, you can also make edits to [the file on GitHub](https://github.com/frabjous/jhap-templates/blob/main/templates/unicode.latex) and create a pull request.
 As things stand, Kevin needs to approve the edits, and deploy the revised template on the server.

-The file conists primarily of `\newunicodechar` commands with the same format described above, and more can simply be added at the end.
+The file consists primarily of `\newunicodechar` commands with the same format described above.
+More can be added at the end.

 # JHAP-specific Conventions